jagansai/aeron-poc/README.md

 - `scripts/start_all.sh` (Linux): reads `scripts/run.conf`, optionally starts MediaDriver, builds the subscriber, and launches both components (supports background logging).
 - `scripts/start_all.ps1` (Windows): PowerShell orchestrator that parses `run.conf`, starts `media-driver.cmd`, builds the subscriber via CMake, and runs the subscriber/publisher (background logging supported).
 - `cpp-subscriber/scripts/run-subscriber.sh`/`.ps1`: platform-specific helpers that ensure Aeron native libs are on the loader path before running the subscriber executable.
-- `java-publisher/scripts/start-publisher.sh`: cross-platform helper that wraps the Gradle task (on Windows you can also call `gradlew.bat startPublisher --args="..."`).
+- `java-publisher/scripts/start-publisher.sh` / `.ps1`: shell and PowerShell helpers that wrap the Gradle task (on Windows you can call the PS script or `gradlew.bat startPublisher --args="..."`).

 ## Configuration (`scripts/run.conf`)
 ```properties